We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 Gloworm Alpha200 is every mountain biker’s perfect light.
 It has a 1,200 lumen light output which will allow you to see every pebble and branch on the trails in front of you.

-This light has a durable casing weighing only 69 grams and ensuring impact and weather resistance.
+This bike LED light has a durable casing weighing only 69 grams and ensuring impact and weather resistance.

 The biggest selling point of Gloworm Alpha200 is the 2 Optic System that lets you use this light in the Spot/Flood mode and Spot/Wide mode.
 Each is useful for different settings.